 David says, “The only reason that we are offended by the thought of hell is because we are not offended enough by sin.
 I don’t think we really grasp the depths of depravity that is the nature of sin.
 I don’t think we truly grasp how horrific and how atrocious our rebellion against God is.”

-Well, David, your teaching and support for one of the most horrific and atrocious doctrines ever invented is proof of the depths of depravity that you speak about.
+Well, David, your teaching and support for one of the most horrific and atrocious doctrines ever invented is proof of the depths of such depravity that you speak about.
 People who are offended about hell are people who have a normal sense of morality.
-If a person burned a cat to death in real fire and posted the video on YouTube, that person would be put in prison but people like David have no quarrels with believing that God is going to literally burn BILLIONS of people’s family members in some godless hell not for a year, a century, and not even a quadrillion ages but for ALL ETERNITY!
+If a person burned a cat to death in real fire and posted the video on YouTube, that person would be put in prison but people like David have no quarrels with believing that God is going to literally burn BILLIONS of people’s family members in some godless hell not for a year, a century, and not even a quadrillion eons but for ALL ETERNITY!
 This is what David and Christianity considers to be God’s “higher” form of justice.
 The teaching of hell is rank blasphemy and these ministers of the devil promote it with pride.

 David says that God is loving, merciful, and kind but then he argues that God is also just and also a God of wrath as if God’s justice and anger overcomes His mercy… What does the word of God say?